frederic-perez/AmE-dictionary/data/dictionary.md

 __astir__
 __astraddle__
 __astride__ _adv_ :three::hammer:
+__astronomical unit__ _n_ A unit of length used in measuring astronomical distances within the solar system or other planetary system equal to the mean distance from Earth to the sun, approximately 150 million kilometers (93 million miles).
 __astute__
 __asunder__ _A world torn asunder by evil and hate._
 __at any rate__ Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas